-The egg then proceeds down the fallopian tube, where it may contact a sperm and be fertilised.
+The egg then proceeds down the fallopian tube, where it may come in contact with a sperm and be fertilised.

 The hypothalamus is a region of the brain that governs ovulation and hormone release throughout the menstrual cycle.
 The hypothalamus directs the anterior lobe and pituitary gland to release luteinizing hormone and follicle-stimulating hormone (FSH).